What is DDP and its importance in Georgia?

 IT Industry: Simplifies the import of complex hardware by managing compliance with HS codes and covering duties.

-Medical Sector: Facilitates the import of critical equipment and supplies without delays, ensuring healthcare needs are met promptly.
+Medical Sector: Facilitates the import of critical equipment and supplies without delays, ensuring healthcare equipment needs are met promptly.

 Aviation Sector: Supports the easy supply of aviation parts and equipment, important for operational efficiency.